longtailfinancial/tokenspice2/README.md

-**WARNING: this is WIP code.
-Prototype, not fully functional, etc. Keep your expectations low.
-But maybe parts are useful to some:)**

 # 🐠 TokenSPICE v0.2: Token Simulator with EVM

 TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.